 With these transitions in mind, staying nimble will be key.
 Here are some strategies on how planning events in this brave new world will preserve the trust of both clients and staff:

-- Keep spaces bigger for now: Continue to provide enough space that people can safely distance and make sure ventilation is adequate for indoor gatherings.
-We’re not yet back to the ‘cozy and quaint’ fireside-chat style meetings
+Continue to provide enough space that people can safely distance and make sure ventilation is adequate for indoor gatherings.
+We’re not yet back to the ‘cozy and quaint’ fireside-chat style meetings.

-- Be flexible: Online opportunities will not disappear with the return to in-person events: continue to offer hybrid engagement opportunities.
+Online opportunities will not disappear with the return to in-person events: continue to offer hybrid engagement opportunities.
 Consider this as an opportunity to expand your audience.
-For more in-depth information on how to improve online engagement see ZINCTANK’s online tips for engagement platforms.
+For more in-depth information on how to improve online engagement, see ZINCTANK’s online tips for engagement platforms.

 Implementing a clear communication plan and safety strategies will instill confidence in both participants and clients while demonstrating your ability to remain agile in the shifting landscape of business interactions.